brunexgeek/utask/README.md

     abort("Failure");
 ```

 Now just create some tasks and start the task scheduler to run them.
 The function `utask_run` will block the execution until all tasks are finished.
 Make sure that inside `my_function_1` and `my_function_2` you call `utask_yield` regularly to give up processor time to other tasks.
+You can also create tasks inside other tasks.

 ```
 utask_create(my_function_1, NULL);